Aslam97/shadcn-minimal-tiptap/README.md

 This is a Minimal Tiptap Editor Component built for [Shadcn](https://ui.shadcn.com).
 It provides a simple and clean editor for users to write and format text.

+> **Note:** If you are worry about future updates.
+You dont have to.
+This project will not be receiving any more updates after the last release, v1.0.1.
+Over the past week, the component got several updates and bug fixes as I've been using it in production.
+As of now, there are no remaining bugs or features to address, so I've decided to release it.
+If you encounter any issues or have feature requests, feel free to open an issue.

 ## Installation

 Before you can use the Minimal Tiptap Editor Component, you need to install the following packages: